 Adding load on top of poor and inefficient movement patterns is a sure route to injury while ensuring good gym technique will reduce your injury risk.
 A Chartered Physiotherapist is able to identify these movement patterns and provide corrective exercises to improve them.

-If you do suffer an injury, appropriate early intervention and management is key to reduce further damage and aid recovery.
-Our physiotherapists are well qualified to assess and diagnose exercise related injuries and plan your rehabilitation back to full pain free activity.
+If you do suffer an injury, appropriate early intervention and management are key to reduce further damage and aid recovery.
+Our physiotherapists are well qualified to assess and diagnose exercise-related injuries and plan your rehabilitation back to full pain-free activity.

-If you are looking for a Physio in Dublin 15, you can book in to see one of our experienced Physio’s to get a more individualised assessment and treatment approach?
-You can now book an in-clinic or virtual/online appointment at our Blanchardstown Physiotherapy Clinic or our Castleknock Physiotherapy Clinic through our website www.somertonphysio.ie, email us on [email protected] or call us on 01 9069566.
+If you are looking for a Physio in Dublin 15 for your fitness goals, you can book an appointment to see one of our experienced Physio’s to get a more individualised assessment and treatment approach.